A Good Man

 Chapter 7: Warned Off

-Vicky wouldn’t let me have the car for two nights running, so I walked to Kelly’s house early on Saturday evening and we took her mom’s car instead.
-We ate first before going to the movies.
-Micester didn’t actually have a cinema but the multiplex on the edge of Westmouth was only a ten-minute drive.
-Fortunately, I didn’t have to watch the same film two nights running.
+Vicky wouldn’t let me have the car for two nights running, so I walked to Kelly’s house early on Saturday evening, and we took her mum’s car instead.
+We ate first before heading to the cinema.
+Micester didn’t actually have a cinema, but the multiplex on the edge of Westmouth was only a ten-minute drive away at the other end of the dual carriageway between the towns.
+Fortunately, I didn’t have to watch the same film two nights in a row.

-Afterwards, we drove back to Micester, parked up at The Rec and went for a walk around the lake.
+Afterwards, we drove back to Micester, parked at The Rec, and took a walk around the lake.

 “How did it go last night?”
 Kelly asked.